 Advanced Performance Management Systems provide flexibility to you and your HR department.
 This helps you tailor your performance management system based on your organization’s needs and requirements.

-For example, think you want custom performance review forms for the different teams or departments in your organization, or you want to set up automatic reminders for reviews.
 A good performance management system can make this possible.
 Just like your very own virtual assistant, the system takes care of all these things and makes sure that your organization runs smoothly without you needing to put in extra time and effort into these things.

 5. Global Tools